chazzka/clanekforest/clanek.md

 pokud bod padne do hyperrectangle

 Let us construct the decision tree such that:
+- D contains the sample of input datapoints.
 -  leaves (external vertices) $L \subseteq V$contain the possibility space $R$ and a subset $D$ of all datapoints, such that $D = \{d; d \in R \}$.
 -  internal vertices contain the decison function $f$ as in (x).